Polyconseil/django-cid/docs/usage.rst

     in front of Django, the latter, sanitized value should be used in the settings.

-You can also configure Django Correlation Id to generate it's own correlation id if one if not found in the header.
-For this set ``CID_GENERATE`` to true in you settings file:
+You can also configure Django Correlation Id to generate its own correlation id if one is not found in the header.
+For this set ``CID_GENERATE`` to true in your settings file:

 .. code-block:: python